 Guided tours of the Douro Valley from Porto

 You can also take a guided tour from Porto.
 Some companies use the bus, the train or even the river cruise.
 This alternative allows you to relax, better enjoy the experience and do the wine tasting without having to worry about driving back to Porto.

-We have a sister company that sells such tours; find out more about our best-seller Douro Valley Wine Tour from Porto.
+We have a sister company that sells such tours; find out more about our best-seller Douro Valley Wine Tours from Porto.
 It includes 2 Wineries, Tastings, River Cruise, and Lunch

 Excursions to the Douro Valley from Porto

-Tour of the Douro vineyards, Wine Tasting in 2 wineries, Lunch & Cruise
+Tour of the Douro Valley vineyards, Wine Tasting in 2 wineries, Lunch & Cruise